Sophrology: Spain, Colombia, Andorra (1968–2017)

 In 1968, on his return from his travels in India and Japan, Caycedo settled in Barcelona, Spain, where he started expanding sophrology and created the first three levels of what he called Dynamic Relaxation.
 Caycedo initiated sophrology group work in Paris and continued the dissemination of sophrology at scientific conferences in Spain, Switzerland and Belgium.
 From then on, sophrology started to move away from clinical hypnosis and concentrated more on body work and the presence of the body in the mind.
 His idea was to help the Western mind use Eastern methods in a simple way, leaving aside the philosophy and religion, with the aim of enabling people to experience new ways of working on their levels of consciousness.

 In 1970, at the first International sophrology Conference, he said that sophrology was born from his studies on human consciousness.
 Sophrology is both philosophy and a way of life, as well as a therapy and a personal development technique.
 He later said that sophrology is "learning to live".

 During the early years sophrology was kept exclusively within the field of medicine and the Association of Medical Sophrology was formed which created the branch of "medical" sophrology.
 Subsequently, a second branch was created, that of "social" sophrology, which was inaugurated at the Recife Congress in August 1977.

 In 1985, while in Colombia, Caycedo created the fourth level of Dynamic Relaxation.

 In 1988, Caycedo moved to Andorra and created the concept of Caycedo sophrology, which he later trademarked.

 In 1992, Caycedo started the following levels and created a master's degree.

 By 2001, Caycedo had completed the twelve levels, or twelve degrees, of Caycedian Dynamic Relaxation (CDR) and their specific techniques.

+Caycedo trademarked the name Caycedian sophrology.
+The word sophrology is not trademarked.
+The drift from the original method, as developed by Caycedo, means that today a distinction exists between Caycedian sophrology and sophrology, with non-Caycedian training schools offering different versions of the method.